ajlani7105/SecureDataDefaults/README.md

 # 🔐 SecureDataDefaults library
-create secure data defaults in iOS & MacOS &others .
+create secure data defaults in iOS & MacOS & others .

-## ❓what's the problem with UserDefaults api in Foundation ?
+## 👁️ what's the problem with UserDefaults in Foundation ❓
-- UserDefaults does not use encryption in storing data for your app.
+-👉 UserDefaults does not use encryption in storing data for your app 👽.
-- From personal use, I found that UserDefaults lose data with unkown issues and you can't tracking it.
+-👉 **From personal use, I found that UserDefaults lose data with unkown issues 🤔 and you can't tracking it.**
-- sometime you need to store data that you don't need to put them in Database and you want fast way to store them and access them without using SwiftData,CoreData complexity,data like web history,game user info , simple data that doesn't involve passwords and sensitve logins .
+-👉 sometime you need to store data that you don't need to put them in Database and you want fast way to store them and access them without using SwiftData,CoreData complexity ☢️,data like web history,game user info , simple data that doesn't involve passwords and sensitve logins ☠️.